-The Alpha Centaurids Meteor Shower returns to WA’s night sky from 28th January to 21th February, peaking on 8th February.
-The shower gets its name from the apparent origin of the meteors, in this case, the constellation of Centaurus, which rises in the south...
+The Alpha Centaurids Meteor Shower gets its name from the apparent origin of the meteors, in this case, the constellation of Centaurus, which rises in the south eastern sky at this time of year.
+This means that the meteors will appear to come from a south easterly...

 The Southern delta-Aquarids Meteor Shower usually produces faint meteors, and observing meteor showers can already be tough at the best of times.
 Getting the best out of a meteor shower requires late nights, dark skies, a little luck, and lots of patience.
 The...